Centre, states trying to control spread of Lumpy Skin Disease in cattle: PM | Headlines

 Animal husbandry and dairy are being promoted as a powerful medium of green and sustainable growth in villages, he said.

-Schemes like Rashtriya Gokul Mission, Goberdhan Yojna, digitization of the dairy sector, and universal vaccination of cattle along with measures like banning single-use plastic are steps in that direction.
+Schemes like Rashtriya Gokul Mission, Goberdhan Yojna, digitisation of dairy sector and universal vaccination of cattle along with measures like banning single-use plastic are steps in that direction.

-That apart, Modi said, the government is promoting entrepreneurial structures like farmer producer organizations and women self-help groups as well as startups in the dairy sector.
+That apart, Modi said, the government is promoting entrepreneurial structures like farmer producer organisations and women self-help groups as well as startups in dairy sector.

 Stating that 'Pashu Dhan' and milk-related business is a thousand years old culture in India, Modi highlighted four unique characteristics that have strengthened the dairy sector.